prosekit/prosekit/.changeset/modern-bats-serve.md

 'prosekit': patch
 ---

-Add `defineLinkMarkRule`, which can be used as an alternative to the combination of `defineLinkMarkRule` and `defineLinkEnterRule`.
+Add `defineLinkMarkRule`, which can be used as an alternative to the combination of `defineLinkInputRule` and `defineLinkEnterRule`.